Gene Yu: The Chang An-wei incident

 While on vacation, Taiwanese citizen Chang An-Wei was abducted by Abu Sayyaf gunmen on the Malaysian island of Pom Pom and was taken to the Philippines on November 15, 2013.
 Her husband, Hsu Li-Min, was killed.

 While visiting Taiwan to promote the Chinese language edition of Yellow Green Beret, Yu learned about the kidnapping.
 He described his relationship with Chang as "a family friend."
 On the request of the Chang family, Yu went to the Philippines and utilizing his contacts within the Filipino armed forces and through a network of private security contractors, he organized two task forces to find Chang.

 Though the Filipino armed forces attempted to stop their soldiers and marines from taking part in the operation, they continued to work with Yu.
 One of Yu’s former instructors from West Point and fellow Green Beret officer also introduced him to Filipino special operations officers.

 Yu's team also opened a line of communication to the militants with regards to their ransom demands.
 Initially, the Abu Sayyaf group that held Chang asked for millions of dollars, but their monetary demands fluctuated wildly throughout their discussions.
 Ten days before Chang regained her freedom, Yu posed as a Chinese-speaking doctor during a phone call to the militants.
 The militants abruptly cut negotiations with the suspicion that Yu was a Taiwanese spy and threatened to kill Evelyn Chang, but two days later, Yu’s team was able to re-open communications under the guise of being a different group of negotiators.

 Chang was sold to various subgroups within the Abu Sayyaf organization, complicating the efforts to find her and the ongoing negotiations.
 Following the conversation Yu had with Chang, he and his team became concerned that she would be moved further up the Abu Sayyaf organization and that action on their part was required.
 The Filipino members of his team received orders from their chain of command to not get involved.
 The orders were ignored.

 Yu mentioned the groups made up of Filipinos and security contractors were at odds, and he had his doubts whether their actions would be a success.
 Despite their differences, the groups were able to locate Chang in an Abu Sayyaf jungle base camp in the Southern Philippine island province of Sulu.
 Yu declines to discuss what followed, but it resulted in a number of Abu Sayyaf members killed.
 Chang returned to Taiwan on December 21, 35 days after her ordeal began.

 Yu petitioned the Taiwanese government to award its Medal of Valor to three Filipino soldiers.
-All three were awarded with the medals and was the first time they were presented to foreign soldiers.
+All three were awarded with the medals—the first time they were presented to foreign soldiers.

 Parallels to the Chang An-wei incident were made to the later kidnapping in April 2014 of Chinese national Gao Huayun and Filipino hotel staffer Marcy Dayawan.
 Yu was interviewed by the South China Morning Post for his thoughts on the event and how it compared to the Chang An-wei incident.